Canon 400D vs G7X Mark II

 It is notable that the 400D has a hotshoe, while the G7X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 400D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
+Both the 400D and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The 400D was replaced by the Canon 450D, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 400D or the Canon G7 X Mark II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.